MahmoudElsherief95/hybrid-recurrence-attention/Griffin_pw/README.md

 jupyter notebook notebooks/01_model_analysis.ipynb
 ```

-## 🎓 For Thesis Work
+## 🎓 For Practical Work

-This repository is designed for academic research and thesis development:
+This repository is designed for academic research and mini-thesis development:

 ### Key Contributions
 1. **Implementation**: Clean, documented implementation of Griffin architecture